Positive Role Models in Problematic Communities on Social Media

 Leading Horses to Water

 Because I’ve walked in problematic male-dominated gaming circles my entire life, I feel like I have a pretty good sense for how much information and how to feed it out to gradually open a mind.
-We rarely get to the Emily Nagoski book recommendations and peer-reviewed scholarly articles in these conversations, but I have those in my mind when I’m talking.
+We rarely get to the peer-reviewed scholarly articles and Emily Nagoski book recommendations in these conversations, but I have those in mind when I’m talking.

-Usually these conversations are the ones men feel more comfortable with in DMs (which is yet another sad state of the performative masculinity thing).
+Usually these conversations are the ones men feel more comfortable with in DMs.
+Yet another sad state of the performative masculinity thing.
 In comments, I’m trying to offer a different perspective from the lowest possible hanging fruit of “bro you’re totally right, what a bitch” narrative.

-If you feel like you can blend into this group and provide positive engagement and advice there, and have the motivation to help them out, please do.
+If you feel like you can blend into a group like this and provide positive engagement and advice, please do.
 There are definitely good guys in there watching what we say.

 Conversation